juanburgos/100-days-of-code/log.md

 RESTful API - learnt to PUT, PATCH, DEL a specific article on database successfully ending the creation of my first RESTful API.
 Next, authentication & security.
 Now, time for a well earned beer.

+### Day79  #100DaysOfCode

+Plunged into authentication & security.
+Setup my project page and ready to start learning the back-end of registering/authenticating a user using databases.

+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode